Winfield, Alabama: History

 Winfield is a small city situated in northwest Alabama, 26 mi east of the Mississippi state line.
 It lies in the foothills of the Appalachian Mountain range which stretches from the deep South all the way to Canada.
-Long before the earliest settlers arrived, native tribes hunted in the forest and fished in the streams of the region.
+Long before the earliest settlers arrived, Native Americans hunted in the forest and fished in the streams of the region.
 This area was once the domain of the Chickasaw people.
-Although there were no known Native settlements within the county, several sites were maintained as hunting camps.
+Although there were no known Native American settlements within the county, several sites were maintained as hunting camps.

 The site was originally known simply as Luxapallila, after the adjacent creek.
 Later, when settlers began to arrive in greater force, they called their community "Needmore".
 When it was incorporated in either 1887 or 1891, the name was changed to "Winfield" in honor of General Winfield Scott.

 At the end of 2014, a secret meeting by the city council of Winfield, and by unanimous vote, symbolically declared God the owner of the city of Winfield.